camspiers/statistical-classifier/README.md

 // Using a plain data array source for simplicity use Camspiers\StatisticalClassifier\DataSource\DataArray;
 use Camspiers\StatisticalClassifier\Index\Index;
-// This sets the data source to the soon created classifier using a synthetic symfony service
+// This sets the index to the soon created classifier using a synthetic symfony service
 $c->set(
     'index.index',
     new Index(